The temperature is dropping, the leaves are turning, and there’s a growing excitement about Halloween, spiced lattes and cuddling around a warm fire.

 - 43 Mt Zion Rd, Marlboro, NY

-This NYCOTC list of 10 best spots for apple and pumpkin picking near NYC was first published in 2016 and updated for 2018.
+This NYCOTC list of 10 best spots for apple and pumpkin picking in and near NYC was first published in 2016 and updated annually, including for 2019.

 If you have a favorite place we missed, let us know.
 Add your comment below